 This non-ACGME-approved fellowship is a two-year comprehensive clinical program at the Cedars-Sinai Medical Center, one of the largest hospitals in the Los Angeles area.
 The goal of this program is to teach competent obstetrician-gynecologists to become experts in the management of pelvic organ prolapse and female urinary incontinence.
-The program will be managed under the auspice of Dr. Cynthia Hall, Director of Urogynecology and Pelvic Reconstructive Surgery and Co-Director of the Center for Women's Continence and Pelvic Health.
+The program will be managed under the auspice of the Center for Women's Continence and Pelvic Health.

 The primary teaching responsibilities will be with Dr. Hall who is actively involved with surgical education, resident education, and clinical research.
 Currently there is no board certification for Urogynecology but it is anticipated that all 2-year comprehensive programs will be grandfathered in to be able to sit for board certification when that occurs, as has been the case with the other subspecialties.
 Eventually this program will apply for ACGME-approval.